artus9033/chartjs-plugin-dragdata/README.md

 ## Contributing

 Please feel free to submit an issue or a pull request!
-If you make changes to the `src/index.js` file, don't forget to:
+If you make changes to the source files, don't forget to:

-- `npm run build` to build the library (outputs will be written to `dist/`)
+- `npm run build` to build the library (outputs will be written to `dist/`) or `npm run build:watch` to run the Parcel packager in watch mode and build the library each time the source files change
 - `npm run build:demos` or `npm run build:demos:watch` to build the demo files (outputs will be written to `demos/dist/`)
 - run unit, integration & E2E tests with `npm run test` (or separately with `npm run test:unit`, `npm run test:integration`, `npm run test:e2e`)
 - if your changes do change the chart's appearance after performing some interaction, update snapshots by running the command `npm run test:e2e:updateSnapshots`
 - manually test your changes to ensure that they do work and don't break existing features
+- when committing, please remember that the commit message must match the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention; lefthook will check that for you automatically
+- create a PR

+### Additional scripts

+The build command comes in four variants:

+- `build` which builds bundles for all targets:
+  - `chartjs-plugin-dragdata.esm.js`- ESM production, minified (tersed) bundle
+  - `chartjs-plugin-dragdata.js`- UMD production, non-minified bundle
+  - `chartjs-plugin-dragdata.min.js` - UMD production, minified (tersed) bundle
+  - `chartjs-plugin-dragdata-test.js` - bundle for Jest unit tests with coverage instrumentation code injected by `rollup-istanbul-plugin`
+  - `chartjs-plugin-dragdata-test-browser.js` - bundle for E2E test with additional test-only exports used for automatic tests, allows for injection of urlencoded configuration for Playwright and with coverage instrumentation code injected by `rollup-istanbul-plugin`
+- `build:no-coverage` which works like `build`, but does not include the `rollup-istanbul-plugin`, which may sometimes be helpful when you alter the code and encounter an error when running tests, making the result bundle not contain rubbish code injected by Istanbul
+- `build:watch` which works as `build`, but watches source files for changes and triggers a rebuild whenever they change
+- `build:watch:no-coverage` which works like a mix of `build:watch` and `build:no-coverage`
+- `lint` which runs ESLint on the project
+- `lint:fix` which runs ESLint on the project in fix mode

 ## License